 The best headphones for kids need to be able to withstand the bumps and grinds of everyday life, be easy to clean, and be built with tough, stain-resistant material.

-The last major criteria, but certainly not the least is audio quality.
+The last major criterion, but certainly not the least is audio quality.
 Just because these are headphones for kids doesn’t mean that they shouldn’t sound great.
-Sound quality is super important, not just so that kids and toddlers get the best experience when enjoying their entertainment or learning, but also because bad sound is bad for their ears.
+Sound quality is super important, not just so that kids and toddlers get the best experience when enjoying their entertainment or learning, but also because bad sound is not good for children’s ears.